boschrexroth/ctrlx-automation-sdk/samples-cpp/hello.plc/README.md

 ## Introduction

-This sample project shows the ctrlX Data Layer access to ctrlX PLC variables of a ctrlX CORE or ctrlX CORE^virtual^.
+This sample project shows the ctrlX Data Layer access to ctrlX PLC variables of a ctrlX CORE or ctrlX CORE<sup>virtual</sup>.

 ## Prerequisites